Jon Berti Player Props: Marlins vs. Braves

-Jon Berti -- with a slugging percentage of .500 in his past 10 games, including three extra-base hits -- will be in action for the Miami Marlins versus the Atlanta Braves, with Kyle Wright on the hill, on May 3 at 6:40 PM ET.
+Jon Berti -- hitting .308 in his past 10 games -- will be in action for the Miami Marlins versus the Atlanta Braves, with Dylan Dodd on the hill, on May 4 at 4:10 PM ET.

-He had a one-hit showing in his last game (1-for-2) against the Braves.
+In his last game he had a hitless showing (0-for-3) against the Braves.

 Jon Berti Game Info & Props vs. the Braves